IshanxSinghal/PagePal-Book-Recommendation-ChatBot/README.md

 - **IBM Watson Assistant**
 - **HTML/CSS**
-- [Optional] Will add React or API integration in future
+- Will add React or API integration in future

 ---